damianham/builder/README.md

 Rake driven application builder from a database schema.

 A set of rake tasks and ruby classes to generate various types of application artifacts using a database schema as the source of data.
 This is useful if you want to create a Ruby On Rails (with AngularJS) application and you already have a legacy database or you prefer to create the database DDL manually to take advantage of the powerful features of your database engine.

+Writing a web application often means writing lots of boilerplate code.
+The Rails scaffold generator can be used to generate much of the boilerplate code which is very useful, especially for the views which would otherwise involve lots of tedious keystrokes.
+The only problem with the rails scaffold generator is that you need to know your database schema up front and then type lots of column_name:column_type arguments to the generator to create the database migrations and the views with elements for all the fields.

+This project does much the same thing only the emphasis is on generating application artifacts using a database schema as the source of information about columns and their types and it also generates artifacts for an AngularJS Single Page Application.

+Once you have generated the artifacts for your application you can then build your app using the generated artifacts as a base.
+A lot of the donkey work has been done for you.

 ## Dependencies

 - Mysql2 or JDBC-Mysql connector
 - Rake
 - Erubis
+- AngularUI (for datepicker)

 ## Installation